REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Blue spruce Picea pungens Colorado spruce, silver spruce

-White spruce Picea glauca C
+White spruce Picea glauca CM

-Tamarack Larix laricina American larch F
+Tamarack Larix laricina American larch FM

 Staghorn sumac Rus typhina C